We may earn income from links in this post. Please read this Disclosure for details.

-Due to repairs being done at my original hotel room at Bettoja Mediterraneo Hotel, I got lucky and was upgraded to a terrace suite.
+Due to repairs being done at my original hotel room at Bettoja Hotel Mediterraneo, I got lucky and was upgraded to a terrace suite.
 I doubt there is a room with a better room for the price in Rome.

 Breakfast at this hotel was also one of the best breakfasts I enjoyed in Rome.
 Not only was the view fantastic but the same breakfast is enjoyed if you’re staying at Hotel Atlantico, the lowest price of the three hotels in the Bettoja Collection.

 For example, a birra all spina ( beer on tap) was generally around 5 Euros and services such as hair salons were half the price of elsewhere.

-4. Easy Transportation Connections around Rome
+5. Easy Transportation Connections around Rome

 When I wanted to go to the Trastavere neighborhood for my Twilight Trastavere food walking tour with Eating Europe, I hopped on the H-line bus in front of Termini Station.
 For 1.50 Euros, the Dei Capasso bus (Platform H) took me to Ponte Cestio in about 15 minutes.